mysql-net/MySqlConnector/docs/content/api/MySqlConnector/MySqlTransaction/Rollback.md

 The name must have been created with [`Save`](../Save/), but not released by calling [`Release`](../Release/).

+The proposed ADO.NET API that this is based on is not finalized; this API may change in the future.

 ## See Also

 * class [MySqlTransaction](../../MySqlTransactionType/)